 We keep former pupils informed of old friends and recent activities of the school through our annual magazine “The Crossleyan", which contains contributions from both old and current scholars describing their adventures and memories.
 The school's archive has also provided some fascinating glimpses of our early school days and archive photographs are often included in the magazine.

-To receive your copy of the Crossleyan Magazine, subscribe to Association Membership without delay!
+If you would like a copy of the Crossleyan Magazine 2023, you need to subscribe to the Association Membership.
 Simply complete the Application Form which you can find on the right hand side of the Contacts page.

 We are always actively seeking articles for the Crossleyan, so if you have an interesting tale to tell or would just like to let everyone know what you have been up to since leaving Crossleys, then please get in touch